 Bochavar describes similar scenes at previous shows.
 “He does such mature, powerful work – how could he be 12 years old?
 Such a strong personality.
 Once some very famous painters came to a show and asked, ‘Why can’t we paint like this?’
 I said, ‘It’s because we have another language.
 We can say something in a different way.
 But this is his only language.’”

 The show will run through July 7.
 The Cube at Flacon Design Factory.
 36 Novodmitrovskaya ulitsa, Bldg.
 12. Metro Dmitrovskaya.
-More information on the site
+More information on the site.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.